networkimprov/mnm-hammer/README.md

 b) `sudo cp -a ../mnm-hammer-vX.Y.Z/store .` # use prior version

 1. Start app
+Windows
+a) `mnm-hammer.exe`
+b) If you see a Windows Firewall warning, choose "Public networks...", then click "Allow access".
+MacOS & Linux
 a) `sudo ./mnm-hammer` # starts http on port 80
 or
 a) `./mnm-hammer --http [host]:port`